Consider the Impact a Conviction Can Have

 A lot of times, our clients have found themselves in a position where they have been refused employment or even fired for “not meeting the requirements for employment”, when they possess a criminal record.
 In these cases, it can be extremely difficult to prove that the very fact of having a criminal record was what jeopardized your employment.

 As you can see, seeking or retaining employment after a criminal conviction is no joke.
 Much stands to be lost by failing to take the right steps.
-The well trained lawyers at Aitken Robertson have years of experience with assisting our clients after they have been convicted.
+The knowledgeable lawyers at Aitken Robertson have years of experience with assisting our clients after they have been convicted.

 Have a record?
 Contact us today to see if you are eligible for a Canadian Record Suspension, or what is formerly known as a “Pardon.”